hikali8/ElevateTheFanSpeed/README.md

 Hardware address from internet masters.

 That which will change the fan speed of Lenovo Air 14 plus or other Air series to 50%.
-Originally 20% only.
+20% only Originally.